Content and Navigation

 • Narcotic drugs and psychotropic substances

-These will be confiscated at Indian customs, and you may have to pay a fine or fulfil other penalties, if any.
+These items will be confiscated at Indian customs, and you may have to pay a fine or fulfil other penalties, if any.

 • Chemicals